-- 1. Constructing 200 ft test sections on the existing 1.7 mile NCAT test oval that are representative of in-service roadways on the open transportation infrastructure; - Applying accelerated performance truck traffic in the 2 years following construction: - 3.
-Assessing/comparing the functional and structural field performance of trafficked sections; - 4.
-Validating the M-E approach to pavement analysis and design using surface and subsurface measures; - 5.
-Calibrating new and existing M-E approaches to pavement analysis and design using pavement surface condition, pavement load response, precise traffic and environmental logging, and cumulative damage; - 6.
-Supplementing Track research with test sections on Lee County Road 159, US-280, MnROAD, Mille Lacs County Road 8, and US-169 in order to precisely quantify the life extending benefit of various pavement preservation alternatives on low and high traffic roadways in hot and cold climates: - 7.
-Correlating field results from both the NCAT and MnROAD test sections with laboratory data; and - 8.
-Answering practical questions posed by research sponsors through formal (i.e., reports and technical papers) and informal (e.g., one-on-one responses to sponsor inquiries) technology transfer.
+1. Constructing 200 ft test sections on the existing 1.7 mile NCAT test oval that are representative of in-service roadways on the open transportation infrastructure;

+2. Applying accelerated performance truck traffic in the 2 years following construction;

+Assessing/comparing the functional and structural field performance of trafficked sections;

+4. Validating M-E approaches to pavement analysis and design using surface and subsurface measures;

+5. Calibrating traditional empirical pavement design methods to new materials as well as M-E methodologies to pavement analysis and design using pavement surface condition, pavement load response, precise traffic and environmental logging, and cumulative damage;

+6. Supplementing Track research with test sections on the MnROAD mainline in order to encompass cold climate performance concerns;

+7. Correlating field results from both the NCAT and MnROAD test sections with laboratory data; and

+8. Answering practical questions posed by research sponsors through formal (i.e., reports and technical papers) and informal (e.g., one-on-one responses to sponsor inquiries) technology transfer.
-Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.):

-Detailed pavement condition assessments consisting of roughness, rutting, macrotexture, and cracking are performed weekly on the NCAT Pavement Test Track.
+Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.): Detailed pavement condition assessments consisting of roughness, rutting, macrotexture, and cracking are performed weekly on the NCAT Pavement Test Track.
 Additional measurements are made monthly (e.g., wet ribbed surface friction) and quarterly (e.g., noise).

+Precisely

+0

-Precisely 10,009,457 ESALs had been applied to the surface of the 2015 NCAT Pavement Test Track as of the date of this report.
+ESALs had been applied to the surface of the 2018 NCAT Pavement Test Track as of the date of this report.

-The 2015 Track represents the 6th research cycle.
+The 2018 Track represents the 7th research cycle.
 Approximately 10 million ESALs can be added for test sections built in previous

 3-year research cycles.
-For example, sections built on the original 2000 Track have now supported a total of 60 million ESALs.
+For example, sections built on the original 2000 Track have now supported a total of

+60

+million ESALs.